scrapnode/blog.scrapnode.com/_backend/2022-04-10-starter-pack.md

 ---
 title: Starter Pack
-subtitle: Weapons that I had been using for a long time to fight for coding
+subtitle: Weapons that I had been using for a long time to fight for coding as a Backend Engineer
-categories: backend
-tags: [tools]
+nav_order: 1
 ---

 ## Terminal